So you're interested in making an order of action figures? You've come to the right place!

-> When selecting the right packaging style it’s important to consider who will receive the dolls or action figures, as well as when, where and how they’ll receive them.
+When selecting the right packaging style, it’s important to consider who will receive the toys, as well as when, where and how they’ll receive them.

-- Trade Shows & Events - Package and figure can be designed to be easy to carry around a trade fair floor
+- Trade Shows & Events – package and figure can be designed to be easy to carry around a show floor

-- Retail Options - Including common retail product options like hang tabs or dangling tags, UPC codes, stickers, and point-of-purchase displays
+- Retail Options – including common retail product options like hang tabs or dangling tags, UPCs, stickers, and point-of-purchase displays

 Part 2) Action Figure Prototyping

-If you’re the detail-oriented type and like to know how the toy magic happens, then this section is for you!
+If you’re the detail-oriented type and want to know how the toy magic happens, then this section is for you!

 Here we give a behind-the-scenes peek at how Happy Worker prototypes and manufactures custom action figures and dolls.